eliJaimes/AngularBootCampExercisePart4/NOTES.md

 - Let's constraint our form according to the view port
 - Import MatDatepickerModule on ResumeFormComponent
 - Improve UI by allowing user to expand-collapse form sections

+## Refactor, isolate labels to a file

+- Lets create a file that contains all ResumeFormComponent labels